 The technologist may take X-rays of your heart, lung, and belly first.

-The technologist will ask you to swallow some of a thick beverage.
-The beverage contains
+The technologist will ask you to swallow some of a thick drink.
+The drink contains

 contrast.
-It's usually flavored, but it may not taste good.
+It's often flavored, but it may not taste good.

 You may be given a thin and thicker version of the barium.

-As you swallow the contrast, the technologist will take a series of X-rays or video
+As you swallow the contrast, the radiologist will take a series of X-rays or video

 (fluoroscopy) to watch the contrast or barium move down your throat and esophagus.

 You may also be asked to swallow a barium tablet.
-This can help the technologist see
+This can help the radiologist see

 certain problems in the esophagus.

-The technologist may press on your abdomen during the test.
-This will help him or
+The radiologist may press on your belly (abdomen) during the test.
+This will help

 For a double contrast study, you may be asked to swallow a powder, tablet, or carbonated

-beverage.
+drink.
 Or you may be asked to drink the barium through a special straw.
-The gas
+The gas from

-from the contract will expand and help the technologist see the inside of your upper
+the contract will expand and help the technologist see the inside of your upper GI

 During some of the test you will be asked to stand or sit.
 At other times you will